dt-ajayi/IntroStat/README.md

 - Bug reports
 - Additional features

-You can contact the author via the following e-mail addresses:
+You can contact the author via any of the following e-mail addresses:
 - [GMail](mailto:dtb.ajayi@gmail.com)
 - [Chrisland University](mailto:david.ajayi@chrislanduniversity.edu.ng)